nemanja-1989/example/README.md

 # Recommended testing for app status
 - before start and check routes, open a terminal, execute command redis cli FLUSHALL
-- after that go to routes an check network F12, you will see request response in miliseconds for /v1/items route, second time after you checked response, now you will see so much lower time response, because in second http request we get from redis cache...
+- after that go to routes and check network F12, you will see request response in miliseconds for /v1/items route, second time after you checked response, now you will see so much lower time response, because in second http request we get response not from database or API from redis cache...

 # ENJOY